Federal Hall sits at the crossroads of American history, democracy, and commerce.

 Congress left New York in 1790 for Philadelphia and, eventually, moved to Washington D.C.
 The design of the newly constructed Washington D.C. capitol building evoked classical ideals of democracy.
 In subsequent decades, many government buildings in the young country were designed in this popular neo-classical style, including the building on Wall Street that we know as Federal Hall today.

 Designed in 1842 by noted architects Ithiel Town and Alexander Jackson Davis as the U.S. Custom House, Federal Hall is a particularly fine example of 19th century neo-classical architecture.
-It echoes both the Parthenon in Athens and the Pantheon in Rome.
+It was built to validate New York City’s claim as the nation’s premier port.
+The architects echoed the founders’ aspirations for the new nation and the ancient world.
+Its facade evokes the Parthenon and the Greek principles of democracy; the Grand Rotunda modeled on the Roman Pantheon inspires republicanism.
 The façade is a classic Greek temple form with a broad set of steps that lifts the building up to dominate Wall Street.
 Inside, supported by 12 granite Corinthian columns, the Grand Rotunda soars 60 feet to a center oculus.
 Captains from merchant ships harbored in the Port of New York would line up here to pay their custom duties, and the furrows etched by their footsteps are still visible in the marble floor.
 Duties collected in the thriving port paid most of the federal budget at the time.
 In less than 20 years, the volume of trade in the country’s busiest port required a larger customs house and one was built further south on Bowling Green.
 This building was converted in 1862 into a subtreasury to hold the nation’s cash and gold reserves.
-Millions of dollars were secured here in basement vaults.
+Millions of dollars were secured here in basement vaults, transforming what had been a cradle of democracy into a symbol of New York’s ascendancy as the capital of capital.

 Federal Hall Today